Endometriosis affects an estimated 176 million women worldwide during their most reproductive and productive years.

 Yet, all of these are associated with endometriosis, and women who are affected have to deal with these challenges on a daily basis.
 Unfortunately many mistakenly believe that “pain is part of being a woman” – even though pain is the body’s way of saying: something is not right.

-This lack of awareness leads to an average diagnostic delay of up to eleven years in some health care settings.
+This lack of awareness leads to an average diagnostic delay of up to seven years depending on health care settings.

 Endometriosis may be progressive, and recent research has indicated that a delayed diagnosis can be associated with more severe disease.